Nigel Scrutton: Career and research

 His research has been funded by the Engineering and Physical Sciences Research Council, the Biotechnology and Biological Sciences Research Council. the Defence Science and Technology Laboratory, the Office of Naval Research Global, the European Union (Framework Programmes for Research and Technological Development) and other industry / charity funders.
-He has supervised about 60 students for the degree of Doctor of Philosophy, about 50 postdoctoral research workers.
+He has supervised about 70 students for the degree of Doctor of Philosophy, about 60 postdoctoral research workers.
 He has published over 500 research papers and several patents.

-In 2015 Scrutton co-founded the company C3 Biotechnologies Ltd to commercialise technologies for fuels and chemicals production, and subsidiary companies C3 Biotechnologies (Maritime and Aerospace, UK) Ltd in 2020, and C3 Biotechnologies (Maritime and Aerospace, USA) Inc in 2022.
+In 2015 Scrutton co-founded the company C3 Biotechnologies Ltd to commercialise technologies for chemicals, fuels and materials production.

-He is Director of the Manchester Synthetic Biology Research Centre SYNBIOCHEM, which he established in 2014 following major investment by the UK government in synthetic biology.
+He was founding Director of the Manchester Synthetic Biology Research Centre SYNBIOCHEM, which he established in 2014 following major investment by the UK government in synthetic biology.
 In 2019, he established and became Director of the UK Future Biomanufacturing Research Hub, which is developing new technologies to accelerate bio-based manufacturing in the UK in three key sectors – pharmaceuticals, chemicals and engineering materials.
 He has served on several national committees, including research council / funding committees (BBSRC, EPSRC, Royal Society) and strategic advisory boards / scientific steering groups (e.g. Science and Technology Facilities Council).
-He is a member of BBSRC Council.
+He is a former member of BBSRC Council (2021-24).

 Under his leadership as Director, the enterprising vision of MIB was recognised by the award of the Queen's Anniversary Prize for Higher and Further Education (2018–20) as 'a leader in the UK’s strategic development of biotechnology and bio-manufacturing, through innovative technologies in partnerships with industry'.